nus-cs2103-AY2223S2/tp/docs/team/markusyeo.md

 * **New Feature**: Changed default file storage format to be CSV
   * Justification: As we deal with tabular data, we would like users to be able to easily view the data entered into `DengueHotspotTracker` offline.
   Additionally NEA personnel are more likely to be familiar with CSV than json!
-  * Highlight: It was challenging to write to CSV as it required exploring a new package `OpenCSV` this was nonetheless a very fruitful experience in exploring a new codebase and adding it into our project.
+  * Highlight: It was challenging to write to CSV as it required exploring a new package `OpenCSV`.
+Exploring a new codebase and adding it into our project was nonetheless a very fruitful experience.
   I had to add a new `CsvUtil` file to handle all the reading and writing from CSV.
 * **New Feature**: Added the ability to import and export data as a csv file
   * Justification: This feature allows users to edit csv files to be able to import into `DengueHotspotTracker` and export from.